PostHog/posthog.com/contents/founders/first-1000-users.md

 We launched with a limited free tier (much less than the 1 million events we offer today) and a 30-day free trial.
 We also made it “no card required” at signup, which massively increased conversions.

 Adding a cloud product with proper pricing massively improved our growth.
-It made self-serving even easier, and increased confidence in the product.
+It made self-serving even easier and increased confidence in the product.

 Keeping it low friction was important, though.
 Had we demanded people put in a card from the start, I’m certain people would have been put off.